ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-iam-policy-conflict.md

 {{site.data.keyword.attribute-definition-list}}

-# Why do I see a `policy_conflict_error` in the logs when adding my account to Cloudability?
+# Why do I see a `policy_conflict_error` in the logs after deploying the Cloudability Enablement DA?
 {: #troubleshoot-iam-policy-conflict}
 {: troubleshoot}

-The policy already exists, which may have been created by another run of the {{site.data.keyword.IBM_notm}} Cloudability Enablement DA or the Cloudability provided terraform.
+The policy being created exists in the ibm cloud account before deployment.
+The existing policy may have been created by another run of the {{site.data.keyword.IBM_notm}} Cloudability Enablement DA or the Cloudability provided terraform.
 {: shortdesc}

-The deployment of the {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture failed with the following error message in the schematics logs:
+The deployment of the {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture failed with a similar error message in the schematics logs:
 {: tsSymptoms}

 ```log